JoshDoody/fsn/_book_excerpts/negotiate/how-to-respond-to-a-job-offer.md

 ---
 layout: book_page
 title: How to respond to a job offer
-tagline: Always ask for some time to think it over
+subhead: Always ask for some time to think it over
 excerpt: You should negotiate starting salary.
 But first, ask for some time to consider the job offer so you can plan for the negotiation.
 context: negotiate
 last_modified_at: 2016-06-25